learningtapestry/ssdn/docs/testing-methodology.md

 environment, which is much more convenient than pushing changes to the repository and going through the whole CI process.

-If you want to deploy your changes to a new stack (`Nucleus-Development` for example), you'll need to run the following commands:
+If you want to deploy your changes to a new stack (`SSDN-Development` for example), you'll need to run the following commands:

 ```bash